-As new figures reveal a worldwide decline in dementia, David Cameron says we might beat it altogether
+As a doctor claims lifestyle affects Alzheimer’s, David Cameron says we might beat it altogether

 The coronavirus pandemic has swept across our world and is changing life as we know it.
 But even as we fight COVID-19 – a fight that will bring hardship to so many – other battles continue.
 One of those is against dementia.

 The search for a life-changing treatment is urgent.
 It is estimated that, without treatments, one in three children born today will eventually contract diseases such as Alzheimer’s, which cause dementia.
 The cost to the economy – from healthcare to lost working hours – is a staggering £26bn.
 Yet government funding for research remains just £82.5m per year, compared to £269m for cancer.
 Indeed, we can do little more for a person with Alzheimer’s today than we could when Dr Alzheimer first identified the disease in 1906.